 This is my story…

 I knew at an early age when I was “playing” with my Easy-Bake Oven that I wanted to be a chef.
 When I was 11, I wrote to Bobby Flay telling him how I twisted around one of his recipes.
-Three months later I received a call from his producer asking me to come to New York City to see a taping of his show and to go to his restaurants.
+Three months later, I received a call from his producer asking me to come to New York City to see a taping of his show and to go to his restaurants.
 I wanted to go, but I couldn’t as my family, and I had just moved from Michigan to Florida where my dad became a minister of a small church.

 I attended Johnson & Wales University in North Miami and majored in Culinary Arts and completed two internships in Germany.
 I made the most of my time at Johnson & Wales, volunteering, working for the University, and helping the chef instructors on catered parties.
 My last internship in Germany is where I met my husband, Victor.
 He was my supervisor and we worked great together.
 After I completed my education, I moved over to Germany for one year.
 During this time is where I worked in Pastry!
 I loved it and learned so many things every day.

 In 2009, I came back to Florida and worked in a resort in Palm Beach.
 Victor and I were married in 2010 and in 2012 we welcomed our first daughter, Isabelle.
 Here is where my life was forever changed!
 No degree or education ever prepared me for motherhood.
 I knew I wanted to be a stay-at-home mom as chef life and family life don’t mix.
-In 2013, I went back to my old high school and taught part-time culinary arts.
-This was wonderful opportunity for me to pass on what I have learned.
+In 2013, I went back to my old high school and taught culinary arts part-time.
+This was a wonderful opportunity for me to pass on what I have learned.
 In 2015, Gabriella was born, and life turned upside down as my husband lost his job.
 We were planning to buy a house in Florida closer to his job.
 We looked for work all over Florida and found nothing.
-All of our plans were shot down, but we know that God had his hand over it all.
-My husband applied for a job in Massachusetts and he heard back in 20 minutes, we knew this is where God wanted us to be.
+All our plans were shot down, but we know that God had his hand over it all.
+My husband applied for a job in Massachusetts, and he heard back in 20 minutes, we knew this is where God wanted us to be.